CrayonXDDD/CrayonXDDD/README.md

 <img align="right" width="50%" src="https://64.media.tumblr.com/065f79231d7a9b9cb809473da3178818/6f43c62ae0a5e7ad-26/s540x810/fb39f1c6c1e3ec349ff8f397637a4b1f3d7a4319.pnj">

 <details>
-<summary>about me ! ⚔︎ </summary>
+<summary>About me ! ⚔︎ </summary>
 My name is Crayon, but for closer friends you can call me Mari if you want !<br/> I´m non binary and use any pronouns, bi, ace and taken by my beautiful wife <3 <br/>English is not my first language so I apologize for any grammatical errors, I'm brazilian and my first language is Brazillian-Portuguese.<br/> I have suspected autism, adhd, and some heart problems.<br/> I am a minor!!!
 Please dont flirt sexually or romantically.<br/>I´m learning italian and spanish!! :D<br/>i´m really interested in psychology, aliens, sci-fi, and much more :)
 </details>

 <details>
-<summary>byi ! ✸ </summary>
+<summary>Byi ! ✸ </summary>
 Please don´t be weird.<br/>I´m a bit slow, so please be patient.<br/> I can be very awkward if I don´t know you too well.<br/> I swear alot, I can be disrespectful at times but mostly joking with my friends.
 (I also use the F slur.)<br/> I use tonetags, please try using them around me as well.<br/> Sometimes I can be very energetic so sorry if I overwhelm you.<br/>Do not infantilize me.<br/>Please, avoid being too mean.
 All I ask is respect.<br/> I am very autistic about my hyperfixations and special interests.
 </details>

 <img align="right" width="20%" src="https://tr.rbxcdn.com/30DAY-Avatar-B86CC710E8ECD3DEA65E5906FC56D1CE-Png/352/352/Avatar/Png/noFilter">

 <details>
-<summary>dni ! ഒ </summary>
+<summary>Dni ! ഒ </summary>
 <a href="https://basic-dni.crd.co/" target="_blank">Basic DNI criteria.</a> (If you tolerate or support any of it)<br/>Dream SMP fans (thin ice) and supporters, the coffin of andy and lesley, hazbin hotel and helluva boss, alfreds playhouse fans, and any kind of problematic media.<br/>Spawnism and anyone who endorses cults.<br/>I don´t rlly fw roleplay accounts.<br/>Pro/com/darkshippers or whatever you freaks call yourselves.<br/> Proships and ANY kind of ships if we aren´t close.
 </details>

 <img align="left" width="10%" src="https://64.media.tumblr.com/1db39c2fd2403a2117fba1a84822deb4/d698d816cb3e0c2e-01/s250x400/60475c663f68f15dcbd828ec49245952fa233fc7.gifv">

 <details>
-<summary>interests ! ⏣ </summary>
+<summary>Interests ! ⏣ </summary>
-f̲o̲r̲s̲a̲k̲e̲n̲ / roblox in general, I̲n̲v̲a̲d̲e̲r̲ Z̲i̲m̲, 8:11, chiikawa,<br/> osomatsu-san, portal 1 and 2, amphibia, lego monkie kid, madoka magica, musicals, heathers´s, friday the 13th, scream, death note, osc, death note, UTAU, inside job, mcyt, markiplier, 80´s songs, mbp, psychology, moths, guitars, my OC´s.
+Forsaken / roblox in general, <ins>Invader Zim</ins>, 8:11, chiikawa,<br/> osomatsu-san, portal 1 and 2, amphibia, lego monkie kid, madoka magica, musicals, heathers´s, friday the 13th, scream, death note, osc, death note, UTAU, inside job, mcyt, markiplier, 80´s songs, mbp, psychology, moths, guitars, my OC´s.
 </details>

 <details>
-<summary>currently hyperfixated on...</summary>
+<summary>Currently hyperfixated on...</summary>

 **SHEDLETSKY / TELAMON !! (all media)**<br/>and roblox games. (frskn, reg, bt, sewh, myths, etc.)
 </details>